icylace/CursorRuler/README.md

-## Usage

-Having the plugin enabled is all that's required to start seeing your cursors have rulers track them.

-### Available Commands

-`CursorRuler: Toggle Enabled/Disabled` - Turns CursorRuler off if it's on and vice versa.

-`CursorRuler: Wrap Lines` - Does proper line wrapping.
-For details look [here][issue 3].

 ## Tips

 You may want to distinguish the cursor rulers from any normal static rulers you may have set.
 Unfortunately, I'm not aware of a way to set different visual styles for different rulers.
 However, one option to workaround this is to set multiple rulers around where a single ruler would normally be.
 For example, if your rulers setting in your user preferences was set like this: